 - "Number of results per search" the total amount of results Phantom will collect for each search input that you provided in the "Searches to scrape" step of your Phantom's setup.

 When setting up most Phantoms, you'll be asked for a search input.
 Using LinkedIn Search Export as an example:

 You have three options for filling in this field:

-- Give a single search term (e.g. "Haunted House Manager").
+- Give a single search term - use of keywords (e.g. "Haunted House Manager").

 - Use a LinkedIn search URL (e.g. https://www.linkedin.com/jobs/search/?geoId=92000000&keywords=haunted%20house&location=Worldwide).

-- Use a spreadsheet URL (usually Google Sheets or another Phantom's output CSV) containing multiple LinkedIn searches/search criteria:
+- Use a spreadsheet URL (usually Google Sheets or another Phantom's output CSV) containing multiple LinkedIn search URLs or keywords: